aysuismayil/ISTQB-Preparation/40Qs-set-A.md

 ---

 ## Question 37 (1 Point)
-Which process indicates that you create a new version of the test script?
+You need to update one of the automated test scripts to be in line with a new requirement.
+Which  process indicates that you create a new version of the test script in the test repository?

 a) Traceability management
 b) Maintenance testing